jeremyrieunier/docplanner/pages/index.md

 - Expanding consistent usage beyond the current 27-29% weekly active users
 - Reducing the 25-29% unread rate to improve communication effectiveness
 - Addressing specialty-specific needs to increase adoption in underperforming segments

+I've made this app using [Evidence.dev](https://evidence.dev/).
+Code is on [GitHub](https://github.com/jeremyrieunier/docplanner).
+And this is mon [Linkedin profile](https://www.linkedin.com/in/jeremyrieunier/).